boyab9184/SRe/README.md

    docker volume inspect bbenev-volume
    ```

-   * Build the image if you cloned the repo and then run it:
+   * Clone the repo and add the data file.
+Build the image and then run it:

    ```
    docker build -t bbenev-tool .
    docker run -ti -v bbenev-volume:/tool/outputs bbenev-tool
    ```

-   * If do not want to clone the repo, build the image from the repo and then run it:
+   * If do not want to clone the repo, build the image from the repo and then run it.
+You can use /data/test_file.csv as data file:

    ```
    docker build -t bbenev-tool https://github.com/boyab9184/SwissRe.git#main